jray-8/portfolio/README.md

 Each project includes a set of icon links for quick actions, such as:

 - Previewing the project on a live site

 - Viewing its GitHub repository

 - Copying a `git clone` command

 - Launching a Jupyter notebook (via [Binder](https://mybinder.org/) or [nbviewer](https://nbviewer.org/))

 - Downloading project files using [DownGit](https://downgit.github.io/#/home)

+Links may also be clicked with `Tab` + `Enter`, and deselected with `Esc`.

-You may also see dev icons showing which software tools or languages were used to build the project.
+Dev icons beside a project's title show which software tools or languages were used to build the project.

 Hover over any icon to learn more.